From $80K to $100K per Month: The 6-Month Leadership Transition

 Strategic decisions (market positioning, service evolution, growth direction)

-Result: 83% of decisions shouldn’t reach her.
-They’re operational.
-Her team has the context, the capability, and the proximity to make better calls faster.
+Her team has the context, the capability, and the proximity to make those decisions faster and often better than she can.

 Week 3-4: Framework Documentation